2024 European Junior Badminton Championships

 The 2024 European Junior Badminton Championships was the 29th edition of the European Junior Badminton Championships.
 The championships were held at the Poliesportiu Sa Blanca Dona in Ibiza, Spain, from 26 November to 5 December 2024 to crown the best U-19 badminton players in Europe.

 Tournament

-The tournament was organized by Badminton Europe and consisted of the mixed team event and the individual event.
+The 2024 European Junior Badminton Championships was organized by Badminton Europe and consisted of the mixed team event and the individual event.
 30 teams took part in the mixed team event which was held from 26 to 30 November.

 Venue

 The tournament was held at Poliesportiu Sa Blanca Dona in Ibiza, Spain.